JoshuaDriesman/the-prophet-of-dog/content/_index.md

 ---
-heading: 'Eliyahu - Prophet of Dog'
+heading: 'Eliyahu - The Prophet of Dog'
 subheading: 'The adventures of a bichon'
 homeImage: '/img/home-page.jpeg'
 ---